Trademark Canada

 Trademark Application

-Once the trademark application is filed, it will be reviewed by the Examiner with formality checks and substantive examination.
-In case there is an objection, the applicant must respond to the objection within a stipulated time, or else the application will be deemed abandoned.
+Once the trademark application is filed, it will be reviewed by the Examiner through formality checks and substantive examination.
+In case of an objection, the applicant must respond within a stipulated time, or the application will be deemed abandoned.
 If the application is accepted, it will be published in the Official Journal.
 Any interested party may oppose the registration of your trademark within 2 months of the publication date.
-If there is no opposition from any 3rd party, the mark will be registered and the registration certificate will be issued.
+If no opposition is filed, the mark will be registered, and the registration certificate will be issued.

 Time Frame

-The processing time from application to registration may take about 12 – 18 months.
-However, if there is an objection from the trademark office or opposition from anyone else, it may take longer.
+The processing time from application to registration may take about 12–18 months.
+However, if there is an objection from the trademark office or an opposition from a third party, the process may take longer.

 Validity of Registration: